English or Portuguese Language Teacher in Timor-Leste

 Language teachers are required to expand WEC's Esperança project in Dili to teach young adults and teenagers (from 15 years and over).

-There may be opportunities, outside of the teaching schedule, to get involved in outreach or prayer ministry of some kind too.
+There are many opportunities, outside of a part-time teaching schedule, to get involved in children's ministry, outreach and prayer ministry too.

 Qualities & Gifts Sought